“You are so wrong!” I said with a sarcastic smile. “Show me in the Bible where it says that.”

 Can we resolve conflict and bring about peace?
 Yes!
 If we have the desire to approach others in love, immediate change will take place.

 Conflict will inevitably arise on occasion, yet it’s how we respond that speaks volumes.
 As a 20-year-old college student, I struggle when it comes to a Christlike approach.
 I pray daily for an understanding heart that reflects Christ.
 We must put aside our wounds and pride to come together as a family.
-Only then will peace be restored within our church doors.
+Only then will we have peace within our church doors.